aws-samples/query-data-in-s3-with-amazon-athena-and-aws-sdk-for-dotnet/readme.md

 # How to use SQL to query data in S3 Bucket with Amazon Athena and AWS SDK for .NET

 This Project provides a sample implementation that will show how to leverage [Amazon Athena](https://aws.amazon.com/athena/) from .NET Core Application using [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html) to run standard SQL to analyze a large amount of data in [Amazon S3](https://aws.amazon.com/s3/).
 To showcase a more realistic use-case, it includes a WebApp UI developed using [ReactJs](https://reactjs.org/). this WebApp contains components to demonstrate fetching COVID-19 data from API Server that uses AWS SDK for .NET to connect to Amazon Athena and run SQL Standard query from datasets on Amazon S3 files from a Data Lake account.
-This Data Lake account is an open data available on [Registry of Open Data on AWS](https://registry.opendata.aws/); here's the link to the Data Lake <https://registry.opendata.aws/aws-covid19-lake/>.
+This Data Lake account is the [aws-covid19-lake](https://registry.opendata.aws/aws-covid19-lake/) account, made available on [Registry of Open Data on AWS](https://registry.opendata.aws/)

-Those ReatJs Components call .NET Core API that runs Amazon Athena Query, get QueryExecutionId, check the execution status, and list results.
+Those ReatJs Components call .NET Core API that runs Amazon Athena Query, check the execution status, and list results.
 Each menu presents different views.

-**Menu option _Testing By Date_**: Shows a filter by Date that present a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death, Positive Increase
+**Menu option _Testing By Date_**: Shows a filter by Date that presents a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death, Positive Increase

-**Menu option _Testing By State_**: Shows a filter by State that present a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death Positive Increase
+**Menu option _Testing By State_**: Shows a filter by State that presents a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death Positive Increase

 **Menu option _Hospitals (Run&Go)_**: Run a request to the API server, get 200 with the Query ID, check the status of the execution; when the execution it's completed, it presents a table with the following data: Name, State, Type, ZipCode, Licenced Beds, Staffed Beds, Potential Increase in Beds

-**Menu option _Hospitals (Run&Go)_**: Run request to the API server, wait for the result and present a table with the following data: Name, State, Type, Zip Code, Licenced Beds, Staffed Beds, Potential Increase in Beds
+**Menu option _Hospitals (Run&Go)_**: Run request to the API server, wait for the result and presents a table with the following data: Name, State, Type, Zip Code, Licenced Beds, Staffed Beds, Potential Increase in Beds

 # Steps